 Policy Theme number Policy name Notes National Park Purposes and Duty 1 National Park Purposes and Duty (Strategy Policy - overarching) Policy is functioning effectively and no changes considered necessary at this time.
 Spatial Strategy 2 Tenby Service and Tourism Centre (Tier 1) (Strategy Policy) Policy is functioning effectively, but policy and settlement boundaries requires review as part of the review of the spatial strategy.
 3 Newport Local Centre (Tier 2) Strategy Policy) Policy is functioning effectively, but policy and settlement boundaries requires review as part of the review of the spatial strategy.
 4 Saundersfoot Local Centre (Tier 2) (Strategy Policy) Policy is functioning effectively, but policy and settlement boundaries requires review as part of the review of the spatial strategy.
 5 St Davids Local Centre (Tier 2) (Strategy Policy) Policy is functioning effectively, but policy and settlement boundaries requires review as part of the review of the spatial strategy.
 6 Rural Centres (Tier 3) (Strategy Policy) Policy is functioning effectively, but policy and identified rural centres requires review, together with settlement boundaries as part of the review of the spatial strategy.
-7 Countryside (Tier 4 ) (Strategy Policy) Policy is functioning effectively and no identified change required.
+7 Countryside (Tier 4) (Strategy Policy) Policy is functioning effectively and no identified change required. but will require review.
 Priority A. Special Qualities 8 Special Qualities (Strategy Policy) Policy is functioning effectively, but minor amendments will be required with regard to new and updated Special Qualities identified in the draft Partnership Plan 2025-2029.
 9 Light Pollution Policy is functioning effectively, but a revision is required to take account of increased importance of Dark Skies and their identification as a Special Quality.

-Revisions are required to take account of increased light pollution from internal sources.
-10 Sites and Species of European Importance Policy is functioning effectively, but a revision is required to amend wording to change references from European sites to the National Site Network and changes to PPW regarding the protection for Sites of Special Scientific Interest.
-11 Nationally Protected Sites and Species Policy is functioning effectively but will be reviewed and could be combined with policy 10.
-12 Local Areas of Nature Conservation or Sites of Geological Interest Policy is functioning effectively, but will be reviewed and could be combined with policy 10.
-13 Welsh Language Policy is performing as intended but will require review.
-Potential changes in other policy areas will be considered for impacts in the Welsh Language Impact Assessments.
-14 Conservation of the Pembrokeshire Coast National Park Policy is performing as intended but will require review to ensure continued protection and enhancement of the Special Qualities, including the historic environment and landscape.
-15 Open Space Policy is performing as intended but will require review to assess provision and shortfalls.
-16 Green Wedges Policy is performing as intended but will require review.
-17 Shore Based Facilities Policy functioning effectively and no changes considered necessary at present 18 Porthgain, Saundersfoot, Solva and Tenby Harbours Policy functioning effectively and no changes considered necessary at present Priority B. Major Development, the Potential for Growth 19 Hazardous Installations Policy functioning effectively and no changes considered necessary at present
+[ · · ·

+Revisions are required to take

+account of increased light

+pollution from internal sources.

+•

+Delian is from the miner offer this elec-

+Policy is functioning effectively,

+but a revision is required to

+amend wording to change

+references from European sites

+to the National Site Network and

+Sites and Species of changes to PPW regarding the

+European protection for Sites of Special

+10 Importance Scientific Interest.

+10 Importance

+N 0 0 5 1 1 Policy is functioning effectively

+Nationally Protected but will be reviewed and could be

+11 Sites and Species combined with policy 10.

+Local Areas of

+Nature

+Conservation or Policy is functioning effectively,

+Sites of Geological but will be reviewed and could be

+12 Interest combined with policy 10.

+12 Interest Policy is performing as intended

+but will require review.
+Potential

+changes in other policy areas will

+be considered for impacts in the

+Welsh Language Impact

+13 Welsh Language Assessments.

+Policy is performing as intended

+but will require review to ensure

+continued protection and

+Conservation of the enhancement of the Special

+Pembrokeshire Qualities, including the historic

+4.4

+14 Coast National Park environment and landscape.

+Policy is performing as intended

+but will require review to assess

+15 Open Space provision and shortfalls.

+Policy is performing as intended

+16 Green Wedges but will require review.

+Policy functioning effectively and

+Shore Based no changes considered

+17 Facilities necessary at present

+17

+Porthgain, Policy functioning effectively and

+Saundersfoot, Solva no changes considered

+18 and Tenby Harbours necessary at present

+Priority B.

+Major

+Development, Policy functioning effectively and

+the Potential Hazardous no changes considered

+for Growth 19 Installations necessary at present

+101 Olowul 13 การเลกสถบาง noocssary at prosent